nodejscn/node-api-cn/n-api/working_with_javascript_properties.md

-N-API exposes a set of APIs to get and set properties on JavaScript objects.
+Node-API exposes a set of APIs to get and set properties on JavaScript objects.
 Some of these types are documented under [Section 7][] of the [ECMAScript Language Specification][].

 Properties in JavaScript are represented as a tuple of a key and a value.
-Fundamentally, all property keys in N-API can be represented in one of the following forms:
+Fundamentally, all property keys in Node-API can be represented in one of the following forms:

 * Named: a simple UTF8-encoded string
 * Integer-Indexed: an index value represented by `uint32_t`
-* JavaScript value: these are represented in N-API by `napi_value`.
+* JavaScript value: these are represented in Node-API by `napi_value`.
 This can be a `napi_value` representing a `String`, `Number`, or `Symbol`.

-N-API values are represented by the type `napi_value`.
+Node-API values are represented by the type `napi_value`.
-Any N-API call that requires a JavaScript value takes in a `napi_value`.
+Any Node-API call that requires a JavaScript value takes in a `napi_value`.
 However, it's the caller's responsibility to make sure that the `napi_value` in question is of the JavaScript type expected by the API.